-Follow these easy steps to remove Espagnole sauce from a rug without any trace and make it look great again!
+Follow these easy steps to remove an Espagnole sauce stain from a rug without any trace and make it look great again!

-Blot the area where you spilled the Espagnole sauce with paper towels to remove fresh grease or scrape dried grease gently away.
+Blot the Espagnole sauce stain with paper towels to remove fresh grease or scrape dried grease gently away.

-Cover again with baking soda, cornmeal, or baby powder and vacuum it up once the area is dry.
+Finally, cover again with baking soda, cornmeal, or baby powder and vacuum it up once the area is completely dry.